nstratos/go-myanimelist/README.md

 // ...
 ```

-You may get user specific data for a certain record by asking for the optional
+You may get user specific data for a certain record by using the optional field
-field "my_list_status".
+"my_list_status".

 Official docs: